 R from CRAN

-On Mac OS X if the only version of R you have installed is the standard R distribution from CRAN then RStudio will by default run against the current version of R.Framework.
+On Mac OS X, if the only version of R you have installed is the standard R distribution from CRAN, then by default the RStudio IDE will run against the current version of R.Framework.
 You can list all of the versions of R.Framework on your system and determine which one is considered the current one by executing the following command:

 ls -l /Library/Frameworks/R.framework/Versions/